-- Blades are securely locked into place
+- Blades that lock securely into place.

-- Offers greater stability for tough jobs
+- Greater stability for tough jobs.

-- Handle sizes and widths vary
+- Different handle sizes and widths.

-- Best used for light- and medium-duty cutting tasks
+- Light- and medium-duty cutting tasks.

 Personalize your utility knife to your needs by choosing from features such as self-retraction, hang holes and safety shields.